National Study of Health and Relationships (Natsal)

 How long will you keep my data?

 Natsal gives us very important information about how people’s health and relationships have changed over time.
-To help us do this, we would like to keep information about people’s health and relationships whilst the study continues, so we can look at trends over time.
-If you give permission for us to store any remaining biological sample, it will be stored until such time as it is used in future research studies.
-Due to the nature of research, we are unable to set any particular time limit on the retention of your data and samples, but we will keep it under regular review and ensure that neither are kept longer than is necessary.
+To help us do this, we would like to keep information about people’s health and relationships, so we can look at trends over time.
+If you give permission for us to store any remaining biological sample, it will be stored until it is used in future research studies.
+Due to the nature of research, we are unable to set any particular time limit on the retention of your survey data and samples, but we will keep it under regular review and ensure that neither are kept longer than is necessary.

-We will only retain personal identifiable data and biological samples to support the research project and findings.
-If you do not consent to: (1) linking your survey answers to other information, (2) recontact for future studies, and (3) biological sample storage, then we will delete your personal identifiers within 12 months of the end of the study.
+We will only retain personal identifiers and biological samples to support the research project and findings.
+If you do not consent to: (1) linking your survey answers to other information, (2) recontact for future studies, and (3) biological sample storage, then we will delete your name and address within 12 months of the end of the study.
 If you do not consent to the storage of biological samples, we will destroy any samples you give within 12 months of the end of the study.

 What if I change my mind?

-You can withdraw your consent to participate in the study at any point in time by contacting NatCen Social Research using the details below.
-NatCen will inform the laboratory and the sample will be destroyed.
-We will also delete all data about you that is personally identifiable (e.g. contains information such as your name, address and date of birth), but we will not remove data from de-personalised datasets.
+You can withdraw your consent to participate in the study at any point in time by contacting NatCen using the details below.
+We will remove data about you that is personally identifiable (e.g. contains information such as your name, address), but we will not remove data from de-personalised datasets.
+For biological samples, NatCen will inform the relevant laboratories and the sample will be destroyed.

 Where is my data stored?